 Canada has produced the two of the three greatest song lyricists in modern history, Leonard Cohen and Neil Peart.
 And while I’ve always liked Cohen, I absolutely loved Peart.

-I’ve never like big crowds, so I didn’t go to many of the large scale concerts.
+I’ve never liked big crowds, so I didn’t go to many of the large scale concerts.
 There’s probably less than a half-dozen other big name bands who managed to draw me to one.
 Yes, ELO, Metallica and Chicago are the only ones I remember.
 I went to see Billy Joel twice.
 Rush however, I saw six times in concert and loved every one of them.
 The bands unique sound and Peart’s one-of-a-kind lyrics was why I braved the crowds.

 Their songs provided my younger self with a means of escapism as joyous as any of the sci-fi yarns I devoured weekly.

 I don’t listen to much metal anymore, except occasionally when I want a shot of childhood nostalgia and drive back present shadows with a borrowed, bright ember of youthful idealism.
 Invariably, when that mood hits me, the Rush comes out and I crank the speakers to 11!

 Neil Peart was much more than a rocking drummer and songwriter, however.
 I will allow Dr. Turley to do the honors: